Emily Winifred Dickson: Family and later career

 Dickson practised medicine until her marriage to the younger Scot, Robert MacGregor Martin in 1899.
-They had four sons and a daughter: Russell, Kenneth, Alan and Colin, and Elizabeth.
+They had four sons and a daughter: Russell, Kenneth, Alan, Colin, and Elizabeth.
 Martin served in the First World War in Burma, and when he did return from the war, it was with severe shell shock.
 While he was in the Army, Dickson finally returned to medical practice, initially as the assistant medical officer at Rainhill Mental Hospital in Lancashire and then a locum in Ellesmere, Shropshire.
 These roles allowed her to be near the boarding school which her children attended and provide a home during their holidays.

 Although on her marriage she became Emily Martin, when working Dickson used her birth name as it was the name on her certification.
 Eventually she bought out the Ellesmere practice, but caught the Spanish flu in 1919 and her health was affected.
 She left there and purchased a practice in Wimbledon.

 Dickson and her husband separated, and ongoing medical health issues prevented her from remaining in one location.
 She moved several times over the next few years, each time poor health forcing her to stop work for a time.

 Dickson's daughter Elizabeth was educated in Oxford, where she met and married fellow student Kenneth Clark, a historian and writer best known for the BBC Television series Civilisation.
 Her grandsons were the military historian and Conservative MP Alan Clark and the filmmaker Colin Clark.

 Despite her health, Dickson voyaged to New Zealand by sea to visit one of her sons and his two children.
 She returned in anticipation of the war breaking out.
 In 1940, she went back to Rainhill Mental Hospital in Lancashire.
 In a letter in 1942, Dickson observed that women's emancipation was the only global movement in which she took an interest.
 She was working in Rainhill and living with her son, Colin, in Lancashire, when she died of cancer aged 77.
 Her obituary appeared in the major medical journals, including The Lancet and the British Medical Journal.

 A digital archive of papers and collections related to Emily Winifred Dickson is available on the RCSI Digital Heritage Collections.